Yannjoubert/Someone-need-a-Mojito-/README.md

 # Someone-need-a-Mojito-
-Mojito recipe made in HTML, CSS and some Js
+* A simple Mojito recipe made in HTML, CSS and some Js

-* A simple recipe of Mojito using HTML, CSS and Js